hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - malicious software
     - any software intentionally designed to cause damage to a computer, server, client, or computer network
   - most popular types of malware
+    - virus:
-    - virus: 1) the most common type of malware; 2) attach malicious code to clean code; 3) wait to be run
+      - the most common type of malware
+      - attach malicious code to clean code
+      - wait to be run
+      - gain <span style="color: #bb6600;">unauthorized access</span> to a computer system
     - ransomeware: infect computer and display message demanding a fee to be paid
+    - spyware:
-    - spyware: 1) secretely record everything user enter, upload, download and store on computers or mobile devices; 2) keep itself hidden
+      - secretely record everything user enter, upload, download and store on computers or mobile devices
+      - keep itself hidden
   - vulnerability: a weakness in a software system
   - expolit:
     - a code taking advantage of a software a software vulnerability or security flaw